strongdm/aws-workshops/index.en.md

 ### Set up an EC2 Linux Instance

    Start an Ubuntu (ami-id `ami-00c257e12d6828491`) in the primary private VPC subnet in the AWS-provided AWS account.
 We will not be supporting other flavors of Linux, but you may experiment, if you wish.
 You will need the private key to store in Strong Vault when setting up the SSH resource under Resources -> Servers.
-Also, the EC2 seucity group must allow TCP port 22 from the StrongDM Gateway's EC2 Security Group.
+Also, the EC2 security group must allow TCP port 22 from the StrongDM Gateway's EC2 Security Group.
 The SSH private key and port 22 will be used to configure the resource in StrongDM.
 Tag the instance with a `Name` tag that is unique to you.

    In the StrongDM Admin UI, to go Resources -> Servers, and click Add Server.
 Name the resource with a name unique to you, enter the private IP address or DNS name of your EC2 instance, the private SSH key, and 'ubuntu' under user name.
 Ensure that you create and enter a resource tag with a unique name to you.
 I recommend `env=<username>`.